BSC in Traditional Naturopathy

 This innovative BSc in Traditional Naturopathy program is a response to the growing demand for a high quality theoretical and practical instruction in the art and practice of naturopathy.
 Naturopathy is a holistic approach to health, based on the principle that the body has the inherent ability to heal itself.
 Using the healing power of nature and gentle therapeutic techniques, the body, mind and emotions are supported during the healing process.
 Naturopathic principles are based on the treatment of each person as an individual and the treatment of the whole person, not just the affected area.

-The core naturopathic techniques include dietary therapeutic, lifestyle advice, hydrotherapy, the use of compresses and packs, soft tissue manipulation, and psychotherapeutics such as flower essences.
+The core naturopathic techniques include dietary and lifestyle advice, hydrotherapy, the use of compresses and packs, soft tissue manipulation, and psychotherapeutics such as flower essences.
 They also include alternative diagnosing techniques like Applied Kinesiology and Iridology as well as Homeopathy and TCM lessons.

 The course is structured to support your intellectual, professional and practical skills development.
 Much of this is achieved through the use of themes that run through the modules and across levels.
-So in addition to specific knowledge and skills required in Naturopathy the course integrates clinical skills development, health sciences, personal and professional development.
+So in addition to the specific knowledge and skills required in Naturopathy the course integrates clinical skills development, health sciences, personal and professional development.

 Twenty four (22) modules